Things have been great since cars started becoming a thing.

 No more riding on horses or trouble getting your Kereta Lembu ready in the morning.

-And definitely no more of that pesky walking business.
+more of that pesky walking business.

 Unfortunately, ever since we’ve had cars, we also had to deal with car thieves.